codexshivam/academic/README.md

 </div>

 **AuraTune** is an AI-powered Python application that dives deep into your Spotify listening habits to generate a personalized “Musical Aura”.
 It goes beyond just data — it connects emotion, rhythm, and personality through your favorite tracks.

 ✨ With seamless integration of Google’s Gemini AI, AuraTune also recommends:
 🎧 Books that match your vibe
 🎬 Bollywood movies that reflect your mood

-All of this is beautifully rendered in the terminal using Rich, giving you a visually delightful command-line experience.

 ---